 Amazon Inspector is a security assessment service that automates the process of identifying vulnerabilities and security issues within your AWS environment.
 It analyzes the behavior of your applications and resources, helping you to understand their security state and take corrective actions11.

-Key Features of Amazon Inspector
+Key features of Amazon Inspector

+Let us discuss key features of Amazon Inspector

 Agent-based assessments: Inspector uses agents that can be deployed on your EC2 instances to collect data and assess the security of your applications and systems11.

-Security Rules: It provides a set of predefined rules based on best practices for security assessments.
+Security rules: It provides a set of predefined rules based on best practices for security assessments.
 You can also create custom rules tailored to your specific requirements11.

 Integration: Inspector integrates with other AWS services, including AWS CloudWatch and AWS Security Hub, to provide a comprehensive view of your security posture11.